 And the number is…

-Our LCA found that a half-gallon carton of Horizon Organic whole milk has a carbon footprint of approximately 5.58 kg CO2e per half-gallon—that’s our starting point as we pursue carbon positive.
+Our LCA found that a half-gallon carton of Horizon Organic whole milk has a carbon footprint of approximately 5.58 kg CO2e per half-gallon—that’s our starting point.
 The CO2e stands for “carbon dioxide equivalent” and includes other greenhouse gases like methane and nitrous oxide, which are more potent than carbon dioxide.

 Learn more about our carbon footprint by using the arrows in the lower right corner